thersites-ac/hippokleides-glory-horse/README.md

     * clean up the local filesystem
     * group clips by channel
     * make commands async
+    * the command title is an injection attack risk; fix that
     * `help` command improvement:
         * annotate each command with its help message
         * list all known commands